 The Cheetah HC series refers to the cheetah Half cells range.
 These panels are an improvement over most cheetah solar panels.
 The panel’s key features are very similar to those of their predecessor, with several key advantages.

-For one, the half-cell designs on this panels drastically improves their shading response.
-This improves the panels output during partial shading conditions.
+For one, the half-cell designs on these panels drastically improve their shading response.
+This improves the panel output during partial shading conditions.

 Their module efficiency is also much better at 20.48% and the temperature coefficient has really improved, at -0.35%/oC.
 This allows it to yield much more energy under higher temperatures compared to conventional panels.